LED bulbs use 75% less energy than incandescent bulbs — DOE

 Section 3: The Thermal Battery Fallacy

-However, the mass-market reality is that these systems are still 50% more expensive to install than a standard Hybrid setup.
-And in 2026, "Capital Efficiency" is just as important as "Thermal Efficiency."
-A hybrid system provides a 20-year "Sovereign Asset" with a 100% redundancy floor.
-If the grid goes down, a small backup generator or a modest home battery can run the gas furnace blower and the smart controls indefinitely.
-Running a full CCHP in "Emergency Mode" requires a massive battery array that most Canadian households simply haven't budgeted for.
+However, the mass-market reality is that these systems are still materially more expensive to install than a standard hybrid setup.
+Upfront cost matters just as much as seasonal efficiency.
+A hybrid system also offers a simpler resilience path: in an outage, a small generator or modest battery can often keep the furnace blower and controls running, while a full cold-climate heat pump backup plan usually needs a much larger battery investment.

 This chart illustrates the "Intersection of Profitability."
 At approximately -12°C, the cost-to-heat via Heat Pump (blue) currently intersects with the cost-to-heat via Gas (red), inclusive of carbon pricing.
 Smart systems "Pivot" here.